Skip to content

 JavaScript

-// Example: Check if the user qualifies for a discount using a ternary operator
+// example: Check if the user qualifies for a discount using a ternary operator

 let cartTotal = v.cartTotal; // variable storing the total value in the user's cart